Air Fryer Potato Wedges [Homemade]

 Cut all the potatoes into wedges.

-We usually get four wedges out of every half a potato – so eight wedges per potato.
+Next, cut the potatoes in half, then cut each half into wedges.
+We usually get four wedges from each half of a potato – so eight wedges per potato.

-Try to make the wedges the same size so that they are done air frying at the same time.
+Try to cut the wedges the same size so they are done at the same time.

 raw potato wedges sitting in clear bowl of hot water